Green Dealflow » The Green Dealflow blog » What Is Renewable Energy?

 The good news about solar is that there is plenty of if.

 And despite solar energy being in high demand, we are still far from fully being able to harness the power of the sun.
-According to the Intergovernmental Panel on Climate Change, the rate at which solar energy is intercepted by planet earth is about 10.000 times larger than the rate at which we as humans can consume it.
+According to the Intergovernmental Panel on Climate Change, the rate at which solar energy is intercepted by planet Earth is about 10.000 times larger than the rate at which we as humans can consume it.

 The plummeting cost of solar panel manufacturing has not only made solar power affordable but often the most economical electricity option in many countries.